kaybee-singh/ansible-role-quay/README.md

 ```bash
 # ansible-playbook role-playbook.yml
 ```
-After successfull execution of role quayserver will be accessible at `http://quay-all.example.com`.
+5. After successfull execution of role quayserver will be accessible at `http://quay-all.example.com`.
 Make sure you have make in entry in `/etc/hosts` for `quay-all.example.com`

+6. If you are not able to access the WebUI then try below
+  - Make sure you have an entry in your /etc/hosts for quay-all.example.com
+  - Verify that three containers are running
+    ```bash
+    podman ps
+    ```
+  - If quay container is not started, chech its logs, fix the issue and then start the container.
+    ```bash
+    podman logs quay
+    podman start quay
+    ```

 ## Authors